longpractice/Hexadecachoron-encoding-of-4D-unit-vectors/Readme.md

- **Fast encoding of orthogonal normal tangent and bitangent using 3 floats: Hexadecachoron encoding of 4D unit vectors**
+ **Efficient encoding of orthogonal normal, tangent and bitangent using 3 floats: Hexadecachoron encoding of 4D unit vectors**